evanx/redex/README.md

 This process is implemented by composing basic processors as follows:
 - an importer to pop incoming messages from the "producer queue"
-- a fan-out processor
+- a fan-out processor to multiple exporters
-- multiple exporters, each pushing to a different "consumer queue"
+- each exporter pushes to its "consumer queue"

-This approach enables configuration of this plumbing as an operational concern.
+Assuming the required processors are available in the Redix deployment, this approach then enables assembling such plumbing via runtime configuration, to "duct-tape" our application microservices together.

 ## Configuration

-Currently each processor is configured via a YAML file in the Redix `config` directory.
+Each processor is configured via a YAML file in the Redix `config` directory.
 (Such configuration should be managed using a private git repository, for versioning.)

-The name of each processor (and its configuration file) is an "instance URI" e.g. `builtin/FileImporter.singleton.json`
+The name of each processor (and its configuration file) is an "instance URI" e.g. `builtin/FileImporter.singleton.json.`

 This name is comprised of its Node module, JavaScript class, and finally its distinguishing instance name.